 Several other types of key establishment schemes are proposed recently.
-For example, Teymorian et al. propose a cellular automata based scheme that allows sensors to establish pairwise keys during any stage of the network operation [20]; Zhang et al. propose a random perturbation-based pairwise key establishment scheme that utilizes multiple perturbed polynomials to establish keys between any pair of nodes directly [3].
+For example, [10] proposes a selfconfiguring scheme that adapts to the post-deployment network topology and requires no location information beforehand; [13] proposes a random perturbation-based pairwise key establishment scheme that utilizes multiple perturbed polynomials to establish keys between two nodes directly.

-In this chapter, we study a novel chord-based key establishment (CBKE) protocol for pairwise key establishment.
-CBKE is a deterministic key pre-distribution scheme.
+In this paper, we propose a novel chord-based key establishment (CBKE) protocol for pairwise key establishment in sensor networks.
+CBKE is a deterministic key predistribution scheme.
 It is very flexible and achieves a wide range of performance trade-offs among memory overhead, reliability, and communication cost.
-As we shall see, existing deterministic key distribution schemes, including full pairwise pre-distribution, single network-wide key scheme, and PIKE, are special cases of CBKE.
+As we shall see, existing deterministic key distribution schemes, including full pairwise pre-distribution, single network-wide key scheme, and PIKE, are special cases of our scheme.
 By choosing parameters properly, CBKE can meet various design goals.
-For example, in networks that have a large number of nodes and require low memory overhead, CBKE can reduce the number of preloaded keys to $\log_2 N + 1$ , where N is the number of nodes in a network.
+For example, in networks that require low memory overhead, the proposed scheme can reduce the number of preloaded keys to $\log_2 N + 1$, where N is the number of nodes in a network.